-Juvenile Court Health Services (JCHS) continues to be responsible for providing excellent quality health care to the youth detained through the LA County Department of Probation within all the juvenile detention facilities.
-These facilities consist of 3 juvenile detention halls and 13 residential treatment camps scattered throughout Los Angeles County.
-Clinical staff consists of 13 pediatricians with 140 nurses, dentists and dental assistants, an optometrist and additional support services with laboratory, pharmacy and radiology to provide comprehensive total health care for this deserving population of youth.
-In addition, they work with DMH and the Probation Department to address all the youths' health care needs.
-They see adolescents with typical needs, and those with highrisk factors like Commercially Sexually Exploited Children (CSEC) and transgender youth.
+Iuvenile Court Health Services (ICHS) continues to be responsible for providing excellent quality health care to the youth detained through the LA County Department of Probation within all their juvenile detention facilities.
+These facilities consist of 3 juvenile detention halls and 13 residential treatment camps scattered throughout all of Los Angeles County.
+Our clinical staff consists of 13 pediatricians with 140 nurses, dentists and dental assistants, an optometrist and additional support services with laboratory, pharmacy and radiology to provide comprehensive total health care for this deserving population of youth.
+In addition, we work together with DMH and the Probation Department to address all the youths' health care needs.
+Not only do we see the adolescent with their typical needs, but also those with high -risk factors like Commercially Sexually Exploited Children (CSEC) and transgender youth.
 Frequently, these high-risk youth do not have access to essential medical and mental health services.
-They often deal with these needs and provide continued access upon discharge from a detention facility.
+We often will deal with these needs and provide continued access upon discharge from a detention facility.